The-Kanine/The-Kanine.github.io/README.md

 ## Welcome to The-Kanine's page

-As of right now there is nothing of intrest here.
+As of right now there is nothing of interest here.

 ### Support or Contact